 - The Trades Union Congress in the UK

-Contact Gemma Freedman, ETI Trade Union Coordinator, to get more information about trade union activities within ETI.
+Contact Jenny Luck, ETI Trade Union Coordinator, to get more information about trade union activities within ETI.
 For example, if your union is not affiliated to any of the above, if you want to attend one of the quarterly trade union caucus meetings, or if you want to know more about raising an issue with ETI.